 JR’s Zairai Line reaches into quite a few areas in Japan, making it a convenient choice for traveling between nearby cities.
 From this line, you can also transfer to JR’s Kyoto, Biwako, Kosei, Sagano, and Nara Lines.

-From Kyoto, to get to Osaka, the largest city in Kansai, hop on JR’s Kyoto Line, which will take you all the way to Osaka Station.
+From Kyoto, to get to Osaka, the largest city in Kansai, hop on JR’s Kyoto Line, which will take you to Osaka Station.
 This is also the line to use whenever you need to head for Kansai International Airport.

-Shiga, where Japan’s largest lake, Biwa Lake resides is also easily accessible from Kyoto Station.
+Shiga, where Lake Biwa, Japan’s largest lake, resides, is also easily accessible from Kyoto Station.
 Get on a train on JR’s Biwako Line and head for Otsu Station.
-This is also a very handy train route to rely on if you have plans to look around the outskirts of Kyoto or other places in Kansai.
+This is also a convenient train route to rely on if you have plans to look around the outskirts of Kyoto or other places in Kansai.

 As for the Sagano Line, dropping off at Saga-Arashiyama Station along this will bring you to Arashiyama, the mountain of beautiful natural sights and a famous bamboo forest.